-This allows for larger photosites (pixels to you and I) on the sensor, delivering better light gathering capabilities, which in turn means better image quality - especially at higher sensitivities.
+Full frame DSLRs are known for having larger pixels on the sensor, thus delivering better light gathering capabilities, which translate into better image quality.
+This holds especially true at higher sensitivities.

 We should also mention full-frame mirrorless cameras.
-These aren't DSLRs strictly, but the Sony A7 series cameras like the brilliant Alpha A7R II and now the Leica SL are muscling in on the full-frame DSLR market, and are particularly interesting for those who also need to shoot video.
+These aren't strictly DSLRs, but the Sony A7 series cameras like the brilliant Alpha A7R II are particularly interesting for those who need to shoot video as well.

-In the meantime, here are the best full-frame DSLRs you can buy right now:
+Here are the best full-frame DSLRs you can buy right now in India.

 The latest enthusiast-focused full-frame DSLR